 First, a common example of extreme inflexibility: Let’s say you have to fly tomorrow for business and return the following day.
 Hopefully you will not find yourself in such a situation (or at least have a company to pay for the flight).
 Flights between DC-Dulles and Los Angeles, as an example, start at $900.
 If you must fly a certain airline, that could drive up the price: in this case, $900 on American and $1300 on United.

-Here are some ways to be flexible about air travel and SAVE MONEY:
+Here are some ways to be flexible about air travel and SAVE MONEY by getting lower airfares.

-* Be Flexible With Your Dates and Times
+* Be Flexible With Your Flight Dates and Times

 Looking for flights on different days and at different times gives you more choices.
 More choices means better chances to get lower airfares.
 Always!
 Airlines usually offer lower airfares at 3, 7, and 14 days before departure.
 In the example, if you start your trip in three days, the fare drops to $439.